Error-331/code_tests/docs/bible/links.md

 Starting Point - August 26 (The Holy Spirit is not poured out on those who are caught up in keeping every religious tradition and kept from those who are more lax; The starting point of the miraculous power of God is not in our devotion to rules and regulations but in the person of God; The Holy Spirit is given to us equally through the power of faith);

+Mighty God - August 27 (The divine nature of God is engraved upon our hearts by the Word and through fellowship with his Spirit; God leads us on pleasant paths from glory to glory until we arrive in our future and true home: his eternal kingdom);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;